Film and Theater

 Theater: David Farragut | Fall 2009

-In fall 2009, PLHC partnered with the Theatre Program to present the life and story of David Farragut, the first U.S. Navy Admiral and a little known Hispanic hero, from September 18 to November 1.
+In fall 2009, the National Museum of American History partnered with the Theatre Program to present the life and story of David Farragut, the first U.S. Navy Admiral and a little known Hispanic hero, from September 18 to November 1.

-On June 15, 2006, we presented the program “A Case for Equal Education: Los Angeles High School Walkouts in 1968,” which featured award-winning producer Moctesuma Esparza and his recent film Walkout, based on the true story of the East Los Angeles high school walkouts.
+The Museum presented the program, “A Case for Equal Education: Los Angeles High School Walkouts in 1968,” which featured award-winning producer Moctesuma Esparza and his recent film Walkout, based on the true story of the East Los Angeles high school walkouts.
 Esparza was one of the students who staged a walkout to protest the injustices of the public high school system in East Los Angeles.
 Following the two-hour film, Esparza discussed how he was inspired to produce it.
 A special guided tour of Separate is Not Equal: Brown v.
 Board of Education, was led by exhibition curator Harry Rubenstein before the film and discussion.